University of Adelaide CareerHub

 - Descriptive application procedures (or link to such).

-- Information about any fees the potential applicant must pay for the placement
+- Information about any fees the potential applicant must pay for any activity or placement fee including the specific fee amount.

 - Stage of procedure the fee is payable.